← Back to journal

 Can exercise actually help with depression and anxiety?

-The short answer is yes.
-The evidence is strong, consistent, and growing.
-A 2023 umbrella review published in the British Journal of Sports Medicine, analysing 97 systematic reviews and over 128,000 participants, found that physical activity was 1.5 times more effective than counselling or medication for reducing symptoms of depression, anxiety, and psychological distress (Singh et al., BJSM, 2023).
-But "just exercise" is not a clinical intervention.
-How you exercise, who supports you, and whether you address the psychological barriers alongside the physical activity all matter.
+A 2023 umbrella review in the British Journal of Sports Medicine, drawing on 97 systematic reviews and more than 128,000 participants, found that physical activity was 1.5 times more effective than counselling or medication for reducing symptoms of depression, anxiety, and psychological distress (Singh et al., 2023).

 Key takeaways